Top 10 American University & College Logos

 City University of New York (CUNY) Logo

 An unusual university deserves an original design.
-The fact is that it is not just one building or campus but a whole system of units scattered throughout the five boroughs of New York, and the main campus is located in the center of Manhattan.
+It is not just one building or campus but a whole system of units scattered throughout the five boroughs of New York, and the main campus is located in the center of Manhattan.
 Representatives from 208 countries characterize the City University of New York.

-When designing the logo, the designers did not use any mascots, only blue HEX # 1D3A83 and gray HEX # 636466 colors.
+The designers used no mascots when designing the logo, only blue HEX # 1D3A83 and gray HEX # 636466 colors.
 The abbreviation of the university name is placed in a blue square.
 The design is reminiscent of modern art due to the simple shapes.

 Indiana University Logo

 Indiana University in Bloomington also abandoned the mascot symbol and relied on the brevity and simplicity of its logo.
-The picture shows the name of the university and a red trident, which is the result of a combination of the letters “U” and “I.”
+The picture shows the university’s name and a red trident, resulting from a combination of the letters “U” and “I.”

 The font is bold with serifs.
 Depending on the purpose, different fonts are used: more modern Benton Sans, elegant Georgia Pro, and informative Salvo Serif.
-The color palette is represented by the crimson PMS 201 with light and dark shades: PMS 199 and PMS 188.
+The crimson PMS 201 with light and dark shades represents the color palette: PMS 199 and PMS 188.
 It is also complemented by minor gold, mint, blue, and gray shades that do not contradict the main colors.

 Penn State University Logo

 Pennsylvania State University, founded in 1855, is considered a worthy competitor to Ivy League universities.
-Here, students gain valuable knowledge and graduate with real specialists.
-The university has repeatedly made it to the top of the best universities in America and the world and requires a high passing score.
+Here, students gain valuable knowledge and graduate as real specialists.
+The university has repeatedly made it to the top of the best universities in America and the world, and requires a high passing score.

-The logo is completely blue and consists of the name and a lion on a shield background.
+The logo is completely blue, containing the name and a lion on a shield.
 The abbreviation Penn State is used even in official documents because of its excessive recognizability.
 A few years ago, the image of the lion changed, leaving only the head.
-Some students were thrilled with the new design, while others took the opportunity to sigh and draw parallels with strange associations.
+Some students were thrilled with the new design; others sighed and drew parallels with strange associations.

 Princeton University Logo